korewireless/Microvisor-Demo-Weather-Device/README.md

 You will need a Twilio account.
 [Sign up now if you don’t have one](https://www.twilio.com/try-twilio).

-The demo makes use of the [OpenWeather API](https://openweathermap.org/api/one-call-api).
+The demo makes use of the [OpenWeather OneCall API](https://openweathermap.org/api/one-call-api).
 To make use of this API, you will need to [set up an OpenWeather account](https://home.openweathermap.org/users/sign_up) and obtain an API key.

+We now use OneCall 3.0.
+While this is free for fewer than 1000 calls per day, you will be required to provide payment details to access the API.

 Get your location — or any location co-ordinates — from [Google Maps](https://www.google.co.uk/maps).